Quantum-Optics-LKB/AwesomeList/README.md

 - [OBE](https://github.com/Quantum-Optics-LKB/OBE).
 Solving Optical Bloch Equations.  🚀
 - [Rubidium Spectrum Model](https://github.com/DawesLab/rubidium).
 Python code to calculate absorption spectra for the Rb lines.
 - [Transit](https://github.com/Quantum-Optics-LKB/Transit).
 Transit effects for non-linear index measurement in hot atomic vapors.
 Both measurement utilities and numerical estimation.  🚀
-- [Electric susceptibility](https://github.com/durham-qlm/ElecSus/tree/main).
+- [Electric susceptibility - ElecSus](https://github.com/durham-qlm/ElecSus/tree/main).
 A program to calculate the electric susceptibility of an atomic ensemble.
 The program is designed to model weak-probe laser spectra on the D-lines of thermal alkali metal vapour cells.
 The program also includes fitting routines which allow experimental parameters to be extracted from experimental spectroscopic data.